 A tubal ligation reversal is an operation to permit someone who has had a tubal ligation to try to get pregnant again.
-Lakeshore Surgical Center has performed thousands of tubal reversals and treats women from all over the world.
+Lakeshore Tubal Reversal Center has performed thousands of tubal reversals and treats women from all over the world.
 The tubal reversal surgery consists of two parts; how you get into the pelvis to the tubes and what you do once you are in there to restore the patient’s fertility.